HomeWalkingWhere to stayGetting hereGetting aroundEventsTourist infoFood & DrinkThings to doNews

 Archway Fish and Chips is in the town centre, offering take-away and a dining room catering for parties up to 20 (pre-booked).
 017683 72063.

-The Kings Arms is next to the Tourist Information Centre.
-17th Century coaching inn offering real ale and a relaxed atmosphere.
-Home cooking available in a large restaurant or in the snug next to the bar.
-Prices range from a few pounds to £15.95 for a massive mixed grill.
-Sunday lunch is £5.95.
+The Kings Arms is next to the Visitor Centre.
+This is a 17th Century coaching inn.
+Food is available in a large restaurant or in the snug next to the bar.

 The Black Bull Hotel is in the town centre.
-They serve anything from a simple snack to a three course meal, from around midday until 9pm.
+They serve from around midday until 9pm.
 Plus a range of soft and hot drinks.
 017683 71237. www.blackbullkirkbystephen.co.uk

 The Century Chinese Restaurant is tucked away in Walton's Yard, just off the market place in Kirkby Stephen.
 Take away or dine in the restaurant.
 Tues-Sat 12-2pm, 5-11.30pm.
 Sunday 5-11.30pm.

-Walkers are Welcome Steering Group 2009.
+Kirkby Stephen & District Walkers are Welcome Steering Group.
 Contact us

 This web site uses Kentico CMS, the content management system for ASP.NET developers.